markusressel/fan2go/README.md

     # If sensors displays a group with the title "nouveau-pci-0100",
     # the platform would be "nouveau"
     platform: coretemp
-    # The index of this sensor as displayed by `sensors`.
+    # The index of this sensor as displayed by `fan2go detect`.
     index: 1
     # The minimum target temp for this sensor.
     # If the sensor falls below this value, a fan configured